animatable-js/animatable-jsx/README.md

 npm install animatable-js, animatable-jsx
 ```

-## How to animate a value to the desired.
+## How to animate a value to that you want.
 This can be resolved using the provided `useAnimation` or `useAnimationController` hooks in this package.

 ```jsx